God and eternity: Definition

 Another perspective is offered from Lawrence Lafleur in his article, "If God Were Eternal".
 Lafleur believes if God was eternal, he could not be within time at all, he would have to be outside of it.
 He follows up with the argument that if God is outside of time, he could not interact with us since he would need some sort of access to the present to have a relationship with us.
-Thus, argues Lafleur, God would have no religious significance to us if he was eternal because then he wouldn't have any connection or hand in our fate.
+Thus, argues Lafleur, God would have no religious significance to us if he was eternal because then he would not have any connection or hand in our fate.
 Another argument Lafleur uses is that if God is all knowing, praying and worship is pointless because God already knows because he has conceived the whole world and all of us.
 According to Lafleur, when we say eternal, what we really mean is everlasting.
 Only in this way could God be everything we think of him as, both everlasting and all knowing.

 The Bible is less clear on which of the two senses is true.
 The first sense, and perhaps the one with the longest pedigree, is that God exists independently of time.
 On this view, it cannot be said that God has lived for a certain number of years or will live a certain number of years into the future.
 The second notion is to say that God is in time but everlasting.
 This is sometimes called sempiternity.
 Both conceptions agree that God's existence never ends.
 They disagree on whether God is in time or outside of it.

 John Feinberg, in his book No One Like Him argues for God's omnitemporality over his timelessness.
 Although agreeing with William Lane Craig that the biblical data are compatible with both views, Feinberg believes that it is easier to make sense of the notion of omnitemporality over atemporal eternity.
 Feinberg finds it difficult to believe that an omniscient, supremely rational being could know everything there is to know without being temporal.
 He also believes that the concept of fellowship is easier to understand on the omnitemporal model.
 Scripture also points to God as having fellowship with and interacting with human beings at various points in their lives, which seems difficult to understand unless there is a temporal sequence in God's thought life.
 Regardless, Feinberg affirms that both views are fully theologically orthodox, and that divine timelessness does have the advantage of not potentially slipping into the heretical notion of process theology.